-- A combination of DNN/S-NSSAI is assigned by the operator to the services deployed on GEO satellite.
+, a combination of DNN/S-NSSAI is assigned by the operator to the services deployed on GEO satellite.
 Based on GEO satellite backhaul category from AMF, PCF determines URSP rule including the DNN/S-NSSAI for such services.
 PCF sends the URSP rules to UEs allowed to access the services on GEO satellite.
 (Same mechanism can be reused to KI#2)

+For support of local data switching via UPF on-board:

 - The UE to UE traffic may be locally routed by UPF on-board to the target UE without traversing back to the satellite gateway on the ground;

 - The UPF on-board may act as a PSA to enable local data switching, where SMF creates N4 rules on the on-board UPF to enable local data switching;

-- The UPF on-board may act as a UL-CL/BP and an additional PSA to enable local data switching;
+- The UPF on-board may act as a UL-CL/BP and an additional PSA to enable local data switching, where the UE to UE traffic can be routed by UL-CL/BP towards the additional PSA per QoS flow or per IP flow;

-- N19 tunnel may be established between two UPFs on-board different satellites to locally switch UE to UE traffic.
+- N19 tunnel may be established between two UPFs on-board different satellites acting as two PSAs or two additional PSAs to locally switch UE to UE traffic.